-Lieutenant General H. R. McMaster is the national security advisor to President Trump.
+Lieutenant General H. R. McMaster is the former national security advisor to President Trump, serving from February 2017 to April 2018.
 He was formerly director of the Army Capabilities and Integration Center and deputy commanding general, futures at the U.S. Army Training and Doctrine Command, assuming those roles in July, 2014.

 Commissioned as an officer in the U.S. Army in 1984, McMaster was previously commanding general of the Maneuver Center of Excellence and Fort Benning from June 2012 to July 2014.
 Before that, he served as commander of the Combined Joint Inter-Agency Task Force Shafafiyat (Transparency) in Kabul, Afghanistan.
 McMaster's previous command assignments include Eagle Troop, Second Armored Cavalry Regiment in Bamberg, Germany and in Southwest Asia during the 1991 Persian Gulf War; 1st Squadron, 4th Cavalry in Schweinfurt, Germany from 1999 to 2002; and 3d Armored Cavalry Regiment at Fort Carson, Colorado and in Iraq from June 2004 to June 2006.